wn-doolittle/caliper-spec/caliper.md

 **Should we define custom headers for Caliper version, payload type?**

 A [Sensor](#sensor) SHOULD be capable of communicating with a Caliper [Endpoint](#endpoint) using the HTTP request-response transport protocol and with messages sent using the HTTP POST request method.
 A [Sensor](#sensor) MAY employ other transport protocols to communicate with an [Endpoint](#endpoint).
-Note that the IMS Caliper certification suite requires a [Sensor](#sensor) to utilize a conventional HTTP POST request to send data to the certification test endpoint.
+Note that the IMS Caliper certification suite requires implementors seeking certification utilize a conventional HTTP POST request to send data to the certification test endpoint.

 Every message sent by a [Sensor](#sensor) MUST consist of a JSON representation of a single Caliper [Envelope](#envelope).